-Complete a new Federal Post Card Application (FPCA).
-The completion of the FPCA allows you to request absentee ballots for all elections for federal offices (President, U.S. Senate, and U.S. House of Representatives including primaries and special elections during the calendar year in which it is submitted.
-The FPCA is accepted by all local election officials in all U.S. states and territories.
+Register to vote and request a ballot.
+Completing a new Federal Post Card Application (FPCA) at FVAP.gov accomplishes both tasks at once, and is accepted by all U.S. local election officials.
+Voters can also register and request a ballot at their state’s Secretary of State website.
 All U.S. citizens overseas who wish to vote must submit a new FPCA in each calendar year (January – December) they wish to vote unless their state specifically does not required it.

-You can complete the FPCA online at FVAP.gov.
-If you prefer to fill out a hard copy of the FPCA, please stop by the Consular section on business days from 8 a.m. to 3:00 p.m.
-We encourage you to ask your local election officials to deliver your blank ballots to you electronically (by email, internet download, or fax, depending on your state).
-Include your email address on your FPCA to take advantage of the electronic ballot delivery option.
-Return the FPCA per the instructions on the website.
+Ask your local election officials to deliver your blank ballots to you electronically (by email, internet download, or fax, depending on your state).
 FVAP.gov will tell you if your state allows the FPCA to be returned electronically or if you must submit a paper copy with original signature.
 If you must return a paper version, please see below for mailing options.

 Confirming your registration:

 Thirty eight states plus the District of Columbia and Puerto Rico now have websites voters can visit to confirm their registration.
 Valid registration does not necessarily confirm that the state has received a valid absentee ballot request for that voter.